 One of the first places I stop when I visit someone's website is, if they have it, a /uses page.
 It's one of those things that satisfies my curiosity and maybe, just maybe, I will get an idea or two!

-Finally, I just retired my long-serving IBM Model M from 1993 and replaced it with a WOBKEY Crush 80 Reboot Pro (in purple, of course).
+Finally, I recently retired my long-serving IBM Model M from 1993 and replaced it with a WOBKEY Crush 80 Reboot Pro (in purple, of course).
 What a heavy and wonderful-sounding dream of a keyboard to be typing on!

 As the result of planned surgery (and necessary downtime) to come later this year, I also decided that it was time to take my mid-2014 13" MacBook Pro out of the drawer, have the battery replaced, and get it working again!